 Old Faithful Snowmobile Tours www.snowmobilingtours.com (Snowmobile only)

-The North Entrance is the only entrance to Yellowstone National Park that is open to the public all year long.
-In fact, it's the only entrance you can use in the winter to drive into the park.
+The North Entrance is the only entrance you can use in the winter to drive into the park.

-The North Entrance sits in Gardiner, Mont., a small but vibrant town that's a little sleepy in the winter.
+The entrance sits in Gardiner, Mont., a small but vibrant town that's a little sleepy in the winter.
 Mammoth Hot Springs Hotel & Cabins sits in the park down the road from downtown Gardiner and offers accommodations during the winter, fall and summer.

 You can drive from Gardiner to Cooke City in the winter, as well as to the Roosevelt Lodge area.
 If you park near the stables on the road here, you can snowshoe or cross-country ski to Tower Falls.